rmcwhae/russellmcwhae.ca/content/journal/intentional-inefficiency.md

 Speaking of reading books, these are my next example of intentional inefficiency.
 I have long lamented the decline of reading—see [The Pendulum Swings](/journal/the-pendulum-swings)—so I will only go into the detail required for a short example here.

-Reading certainly qualifies as an example of intentional inefficiency: what better way is there to slow down and engage with a story than by picking up a paperback and working through it over a few weeks?
+Reading unambiguously qualifies as an example of intentional inefficiency: what better way is there to slow down and engage with a story than by picking up a paperback and working through it over a few weeks?
 Try a chapter before bed—not only a welcome break from the screen but also a good way to unwind after a day.

 As far as consuming books, audiobooks have gained popularity lately.
 I tried listening to a few audiobooks, but the dealbreaker for me was how hard it is to capture quotations from the books.
 As an aspiring writer, I collect quotations from all the books I read in picture form: screenshots from ebooks, phone pictures from print books (now _there’s_ a use for smartphone photography).
+Audiobooks didn’t quite work for my use case, but maybe they can for you.

 If a given book has been given the TV or movie treatment, you can already guess which medium I’m going to promote.
 Details are what bring stories to life, and too many of them are lost when adapting written works to the screen.
 Engage with the story in an intentionally inefficient way—and see how much more you get out of it.